-The Moon is the premier location for studying the crater formation process due to the lack of typical degradation processes, apart from the impact events themselves.
+The lack of typical degradation processes, apart from impacts themselves, means that the Moon is the premier location for studying the crater formation process.
 Observations of craters that formed on the Moon within the last ten years have shown that ejecta from the formation of even small craters (tens of meters) affects the surface tens of kilometers away and provides evidence of jetting that occurs at high-velocities and ground-hugging trajectories (Robinson et al., 2015; Speyerer et al., 2016).
 These observations coupled with those of a population of craters seen as "cold spots" in Diviner nighttime data show that distal disturbances of the upper regolith occur and are preserved only short periods of time (tens of thousands of years) in comparison to the timescale of modification of other impact deposits (Bandfield et al., 2015; Williams et al., 2016).
 Further, pond-like deposits of impact melt discovered antipodal to Tycho crater indicate the impact process may be possible of transporting material across the globe (Robinson et al., 2016; Bandfield et al., 2017).
-New observations have also highlighted the effects of target properties on simple craters (e.g., van der Bogert et al., 2017); at a larger scale the discrepancy between the population of near and far side basins suggests that target temperature can affect basin diameter by up to a factor of two (Miljković et al., 2013).
-For the Imbrium basin, the non-radial distribution of its sculpture provides new evidence for the effects of impactor angle (Schultz and Crawford 2016).
+New observations have also highlighted the effects of target properties on simple craters (e.g., van der Bogert et al., 2017); at a larger scale the discrepancy between the population of near- and far-side basins suggests that target temperature can affect basin diameter by up to a factor of two (Miljković et al., 2013).
+For the Imbrium basin, the nonradial distribution of its sculpture provides new evidence for the effects of impactor angle (Schultz and Crawford 2016).